ConnorFair36/AssignmentRepoDemo/README.md

 My groupmembers are:
-- XXXX
+- Parisa Ashraf
-- XXXX
+- Conner Fair
-- XXXX
+- Julion Rowland
-- XXXX
+- Cheyenne Silverio

 ------------------ Fill in some information about your project under this ------------------